-- 1. Radiotherapy combined with limb sparing surgery with wide or marginal margin is treatment of choice for localized deep seated high grade sarcomas (A). - 2.
-Radiotherapy is omitted after surgery with wide or marginal margin in low grade sarcomas (A). - 3.
-Radiotherapy is omitted after surgery with wide margin in superficial (subcutaneous) sarcomas regardless of grade (B). - 4.
-Radiotherapy is not a substitute for re-excision in high grade sarcomas with positive (intralesional) margin (B) but optional for low-grade sarcomas (B). - 5.
-Selected small deep seated intermediate/high grade sarcomas particularly those tumours ≤ 5cm in diameter could be treated with surgery alone if the margin was wider than 1cm (B). - 6.
-Radical radiotherapy should be considered for radical treatment in clinical situations where no acceptable surgical option is available (B).
+- 1. Radiotherapy combined with limb sparing surgery with wide or marginal margin is treatment of choice for localized deep seated high grade sarcomas (A) - 2.
+Radiotherapy is omitted after surgery with wide or marginal margin in low grade sarcomas (A) - 3.
+Radiotherapy is omitted after surgery with wide margin in superficial (subcutaneous) sarcomas regardless of grade but can be considered if the margin is <5mm in a high grade superficial sarcoma (B) - 4.
+Radiotherapy is not a substitute for re-excision in high grade sarcomas with positive (intralesional) margin (B) but optional for low-grade sarcomas (B) - 5.
+Selected small deep seated intermediate/high grade sarcomas particularly those tumours ≤ 5cm in diameter could be treated with surgery alone if the margin was wider than 1cm (B) - 6.
+Radical radiotherapy should be considered for radical treatment in clinical situations where no acceptable surgical option is available (B)

-Deep seated high grade sarcomas
+Deep-seated high-grade sarcomas

-The evidence for the indication of radiotherapy in deep seated high grade sarcomas comes from two randomized studies (4, 5) [1b] with two subsequent long term follow up publications (6, 7) [1b] showing that limited limb sparing surgery combined with adjuvant radiotherapy is superior to surgery alone.
+The evidence for the indication of radiotherapy in deep-seated high-grade sarcomas comes from two randomized studies (4, 5) [1b] with two subsequent long term follow up publications (6, 7) [1b] showing that limited limb sparing surgery combined with adjuvant radiotherapy is superior to surgery alone.
 One of these two trials used adjuvant external beam radiotherapy (141 patients) and the other used adjuvant brachytherapy (164 patients).
 In both trials combined therapy significantly increased local control rate for high grade but not for low grade sarcomas.
 Moreover, both trials showed no increases in the overall survival rate.

 Further evidence is derived from two major retrospective studies (8, 9) [2b, 2c].
 The first is a French study on 3255 soft tissue sarcoma patients showing that adjuvant radiotherapy was associated with a significant benefit in terms of local relapse-free survival despite a higher incidence of competing deaths in patients managed with adjuvant radiotherapy compared to patients not receiving radiotherapy (8) [2b].
-The other large study was a Scandinavian database analysis of adjuvant radiotherapy in a 1093 adult patients with extremity or trunk wall soft tissue sarcoma treated in the period 1986-2005.
+The other large study was a Scandinavian database analysis of adjuvant radiotherapy in 1093 adult patients with extremity or trunk wall soft tissue sarcoma treated in the period 1986-2005.
 The study confirmed that adjuvant radiotherapy reduced the risk of local recurrence in soft tissue sarcoma, irrespective of the tumor depth, malignancy grade, and surgical margin status (9) [2c].
-The most evident reduction however was in deep seated high grade sarcomas.
+The most evident reduction however was in deep-seated high-grade sarcomas.

-The local control results are summarized in table 1.
+The local control results are summarized in Table 1.

-Without RT (n=622) RT (n=453)
+Without RT RT

+(n=622) (n=453)

 Subcutaneous, low-grade Wide margin 0.97 0.99

 Marginal margin 0.97 0.99

 Intralesional margin 0.82 0.93

 Subcutaneous, high-grade Wide margin 0.86 0.95

 Marginal margin 0.67 0.87

 Intralesional margin 0.38 0.71

 Deep, low-grade Wide margin 0.96 0.98

 Marginal margin 0.89 0.96

 Intralesional margin 0.75 0.90

 Deep, high-grade Wide margin 0.80 0.93

 Marginal margin 0.57 0.82

 Intralesional margin 0.26 0.62

-Table 1.
+Table 1a.
 5-year local control rates by prognostic group and radiotherapy in 1093 patients with extremity and trunk wall soft tissue sarcoma (9).
-Red colour denotes statistical significance, blue is borderline significant and black is no significance.
+Red colour denotes statistical significance, blue is borderline significance, and black is no significance.